 It’s easiest to let the oat mixture thicken in the refrigerator before portioning it, then scoop out 1 cup portions.
 As mentioned above, I like to use 1 pint/2 cup sized containers so there’s plenty of room for toppings.

-10 easy flavors of Overnight Oats
+10 easy recipe flavors for Overnight Oats

 - Carrot Cake – which is my personal favorite because it really does have the perfect carrot cake flavors going on.
 You’ll find all of these 10 flavors taste like dessert for breakfast, and it’s hard to beat carrot cake flavors in the morning.
 I like to add chopped pecans or walnuts on top for some crunch right before serving.
 You can stir in the nuts overnight, but they will soften slightly by the next day.